josephj9/josephj9/README.md

-# Hi there, I'm Joseph 👋
+# Hi there, I'm Joshua! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer and data enthusiast who loves building projects that blend creativity, analytics, and real-world impact.